cinemagoer/cinemagoer/docs/devel/test.rst

 For example, to run the test function that have the string "cover" in them using pypy3, execute::

-   tox -e pypy3 -- py.test -k cover
+   tox -e pypy3 -- pytest -k cover

 Or to get a Python prompt under Python 3.5 (with IMDbPY and all dependencies already installed), execute::